worthanwill/SP12-StudioBuddy/README.md

 # SP-12 Music Practice Scheduling - Studio Buddy
 ## About
 Studio Buddy was originally developed by Kennesaw State University students during Fall 2022.
 This new repository contains the restructured project developed during Spring 2023.
+Original code is found in App.tsx and the src folder.
+Currently only works with Android, as iOS has not been configured to work with Firebase yet.
 ## Installation
 1. Install React Native on your machine.
 Follow the instructions for React Native CLI Quickstart located [here](https://reactnative.dev/docs/environment-setup).
 2. Download this project to a directory of your choice.